A guest post by Trey Duke

 However, one thing you never hear a rallying cry for is more assessments.
 In fact, one could state that over the past few years, "assessment" has become a bad word among teachers and parents.

 Various community groups and educational agencies see assessments as a waste of class time, as well as a method of turning our students into lifeless spreadsheets of data.
-This cry reached a pinnacle last year when President Obama's administration called on Congress to look at over assessment of students while working on the new ESSA law.
+This cry reached a pinnacle last year when Congress reviewed the assessment of students while working on the new ESSA law.

 In fact, as a former elementary school principal, I remember sitting at my desk in early July, completing my yearly calendar and scheduling testing date after testing date on month after month—wondering when instruction was going to take place.
 Like many others, my reaction was outrage, and I was known to say that weighing the elephant over and over wouldn't make it any bigger.